Ex-Detainee Describes Torture In China's Xinjiang Re-Education Camp

 By the time Chinese guards began torturing Kayrat Samarkand inside a re-education camp last spring, he says his life had prepared him for this.

-The ethnic Kazakh grew up in the mountains of rural Xinjiang, just miles away from China's border with Kazakhstan.
+The ethnic Kazakh grew up in the mountains of China's rural Xinjiang region, just miles away from the border with Kazakhstan.
 When he was 11 years old, his parents died.
-A man from his village lured the young orphan to a nearby city with the promise of work, and then sold him to a criminal gang of ethnic Uighurs, the predominant ethnic minority in Xinjiang, who managed a network of child thieves throughout China.
+A man from his village lured the young orphan to a nearby city with the promise of work and then sold him to a criminal gang of ethnic Uighurs, the predominant ethnic minority in Xinjiang, who managed a network of child thieves throughout China.

 "There were a lot of other children who had been kidnapped," Samarkand recalls.
 "Most of the others were trained to be pickpockets.
 They wanted me to be a beggar, so they injected me with medication that made my legs go numb.
 They held me down and broke both of my legs."